Guest Post by Betty Sims—Some people are just born to write and I’m one of them!

 Creative Writing: Reasons Why I Love It!

 Here are seven reasons why I love creative writing:

 1. Creative Writing Provides An Emotional Outlet

 Creative writers have the ability to compose words that evoke emotion, convey a specific message, and create images much like an artist paints with a broad brush or precise pen.
 Language is their canvas and words their tools of the trade.
-Writers can craft and create new concepts and explore uncharted territories of the mind, heart and spirit and master an almost unlimited range of narratives for novels, short stories, and poetry.
-Words stimulate the senses, peak the curiosity and so engage the reader that they are compelled to react in a way that they may have never imagined.
-The reader becomes part of the story, empathizing with each character, transported into every scene and reacting to every spoken word.
+Writers can craft and create new concepts and explore uncharted territories of the mind, heart, and spirit and master an almost unlimited range of narratives for novels, short stories, and poetry.
+Words stimulate the senses, pique the curiosity and so engage the reader that they are compelled to react in a way that they may have never imagined.
+The reader becomes part of the story, empathizing with each character, transported into every scene, and reacting to every spoken word.

 2. My Writing Offers A Venue for Adventure

 Words woven together like an intricate tapestry tell stories that provide the reader an opportunity to live outside their comfort zone, to dare to soar above the mundane and to experience a part of life to which they might not otherwise venture.
 Consider the travel editor who shares descriptions of exotic tropical isle like Belize, the majestic trees of a redwood forest, or the stark, frozen tundra in Alaska.
 The reader is transposed to a place in their mind that they may never set foot upon and the mere description of a faraway land compels the would-be traveler to book a highly-anticipated excursion motivated by expertly crafted words.